 What doesn't the CADAC Safari Chef do?
-This portable camping grill, isn't just a grill -- it's a barbecue, grill, skillet, stove, and it's even a wok.
+This portable camping grill isn't just a grill -- it's a barbecue, grill, skillet, stove, and it's even a wok.
 Yes, a wok.
-On a one-night campout, we grilled a tri tip, roasted peppers, boiled water for coffee and fried bacon, eggs and blueberry pancakes.
+On a one-night campout, we grilled a tri-tip, roasted peppers, boiled water for coffee and fried bacon, eggs, and blueberry pancakes.
 The five interchangeable cooking surfaces, folding legs and carrying bag combine to make the Safari Chef the most versatile and easy-packing portable camping grill system that About Camping has ever tested.

-About Camping Expert Review
+An Expert Review

 The Safari Chef portable camping grill saved the day on a recent camping trip with a few friends.
 We were celebrating the warm spring weather at a hot spring campground with a marinated tri-tip, a lot of good snacks and a cooler full of sparkling wine and beer.

-The grill is compact, but offers a reasonable amount of cooking surface.
+The grill is compact but offers a reasonable amount of cooking surface.
 If you are planning to cook for more than four people, you may need to grill or cook in increments.

 The Safari Chef is perfect for camping chefs that love to cook in the great outdoors.